Mozilla Issues Critical Security Alert: Firefox Users Must Update Before Certificate Expiration

 • Complete deactivation of installed extensions

-• Disruption of DRM-protected content delivery
+• Disruption of DRM-protected content delivery (Netflix, Disney+, etc.)

-• Increased vulnerability to security threats
+• Increased exposure to security threats from unverified components

-• Degraded browser performance and functionality
+• Degraded browser performance and broken functionality

 Leave a Comment